 Deuteronomy 24:1-4 “When a man takes a wife and marries her, and it happens that she finds no favor in his eyes because he has found some uncleanness in her, and he writes her a certificate of divorce, puts it in her hand, and sends her out of his house . . . then her former husband who divorced her must not take her back to be his wife after she has been defiled; for that is an abomination before the LORD . . .”

-Jesus death has wiped clean the records concerning “his bride”.
-In the eyes of Heaven, she is a pure “virgin”.
+Jesus death has purged the records concerning “his bride” (repentant believing Israel).
+In the eyes of Heaven, she is a pure “virgin.”
+She is not a widow, much less a harlot.

 A “NEW COVENANT” ALLOWS FOR CHANGES

-The priesthood is changed under the “new covenant” from the Aaronic priesthood to the Melchizedek order (Heb.
-7:12).
-The Melchizedek order ministers at the “true Tabernacle” which is Heaven itself (Heb.
-8:2).
-This change necessitates the cessation of the animal sacrifices at the Jerusalem Temple, because the Law required every sacrifice be presented to “the priest” at “the place” where the LORD had chosen to put His name (Lev.
+The priesthood is “changed” under the “new covenant,” from the order of Aaron to the “order of Melchizedek” (Heb.
+7:12) - the order of the firstborn (the original order of the priesthood).
+This change necessitates the cessation of the animal sacrifices at the Jerusalem Temple, because the Law required that every sacrifice be presented to a Levite/Aaronic priest at Jerusalem (Lev.
 1:3, Deut.
 12:5-7, 11-13, 26-27).

 Hebrews 9:11 “But Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.”